 When it comes to German, choosing the right keywords is a particular challenge.
 Sometimes, the difficulties appear even when it comes to the number of words.
 For instance, the English phrase “search engine optimization” in German is written with only one word “Suchmaschinenoptimierung”.
 Challenging as the phrase looks (and sounds) it’s also a challenge in terms of the SEO process.
 Now, SEO professionals have to make the decision whether to optimize the content on the website for the whole phrase written in one word, or for its individual components.
-The German SEO specialists recommend not forgetting about the component optimization.
+The German SEO specialists recommend not forgetting about component optimization.

 The power of long-tail keywords

-Thanks to the flexibility of the German language, users can precisely communicate Google what they need and this must be taken into consideration while creating a list of key phrases.
+Thanks to the flexibility of the German language, users can precisely communicate Google what they need and this must be taken into consideration while conducting keyword research and creating a list of key phrases.
 According to experts, SEO for long-tail keywords is much more effective.
-Moreover, the German speaking users sometimes tend to use “Englishized” word forms when entering queries in the search engine.
+Moreover, the German-speaking users sometimes tend to use “Englishized” word forms when entering queries in the search engine.
 And even if these words aren’t 100% grammatically or linguistically correct, they can have a significant volume of searches and must be taken into account when building a list of key phrases.
-To conclude, many SEO professionals point out that language is the main challenge when it comes to SEO in Germany.
-The help of a native speaker would be an ideal solution to the problem – maybe you know someone who is bilingual and willing to cooperate, and would be happy to provide you with some SEO services?
+To conclude, many SEO professionals point out that language is the main challenge when it comes to german SEO.
+The help of a native speaker would be an ideal solution to the problem – maybe you know someone who is bilingual, willing to cooperate, and would be happy to provide you with some SEO services?

 SEO in Germany – practical tips